 Want to learn more from Morley & Thomas?

 The full, hour long video interview can be viewed in it’s entirety by:

 - Purchasing access to the RCP 101 Video Series ($99)

-- OR, if you previously purchased either of these, by clicking here.
+- OR, if you previously purchased access, by clicking here.

 PS – If you’re not quite ready to make a monetary investment in RCP, you can still learn a ton by downloading the FREE RCP Instruction Manual.

 – [Thomas] So every single day, millions of people are plagued with fatigue.
 But a lot of times we end up thinking that it’s just our lack of sleep, or maybe it’s just not enough caffeine, or maybe it’s just the blood sugar crash from the potatoes that we ate at breakfast.
 But the reality is, there’s a lot more going on than just what meets the eye when it comes down to fatigue.
 In fact, I’ve got a wonderful guest here with me, Mr. Morley Robbins, who is gonna explain why it’s something different from what you might think.
 It’s actually more along the lines of minerals, and one mineral in particular, that you might think is a good mineral.
 That’s one that’s known as iron.
 Thank you very much for being here.

 – [Morley] Well, thank you, Thomas.
 What I’ve come to realize is that there is a hierarchy to minerals, that they’re not all equal.
 There are 84 minerals in seawater.
 There are 18 essential minerals in our body.
 But I really think that there are three that stand out in terms of their supremacy to influence how well we work.
 And I think our conversation today is gonna focus on the need for more magnesium, the need for more bioavailable copper, and the need for less iron, in our diet and in our bodies.